openstack/kayobe/doc/source/deployment.rst

 .. note::

    This step is only relevant if ``overcloud_dib_build_host_images`` is set to ``True``.
-By default, a host disk image is automatically built by Bifrost.
+By default, a host disk image is automatically built by Bifrost unless you're running Rocky Linux - which requires this step.

 Host disk images are deployed on overcloud hosts during provisioning.
 To build host disk images::